Automation with Music Library Tracker

 Can you add a shortcut for monitoring your library?

-We did look into this but unfortunately the memory constraints were such that this didn't work reliably enough in the background to be of much use.
-Whilst we could add a basic shortcut that opens the app to the scanning page (similar to the 3D Touch action on the app icon) this didn't seem like it would be that useful to most people.
-Please let us know if you'd like this for some reason although we'd always recommend enabling push notifications for automatic tracking as this is far more reliable.
+I did look into this but unfortunately the memory constraints were such that this didn't work reliably enough in the background to be of much use.
+Whilst I could add a basic shortcut that opens the app to the scanning page (similar to the 3D Touch action on the app icon) this didn't seem like it would be that useful to most people.
+Please let me know if you'd like this for some reason although we'd always recommend enabling push notifications for automatic tracking as this is far more reliable.

 Are you planning on adding further automation?